 Schuyler’s first unique typesetting design is the Quentel Series.
 (Peter Quentel published the first copies of Tyndale’s New Testament in Cologne Germany in 1525).
-This typesetting (Quentel) is available in the ESV, NASB, and NKJV.
-(The NIV is due late 2017.)
+This typesetting (Quentel) is available in the ESV, NASB, NKJV, and NIV.
 This typesetting was designed to meet a few important goals for the Bible reader.
 The first and most obvious goal: we wanted to design a typesetting that was highly legible.
 This may seem an obvious goal for any typesetting, but we have not found this to be the case in many Bible designs.
 The large bold print typeset with line matching and printed on opaque paper, has resulted in a Bible which has met the legibility goal.
 Our choice of a traditional serif font produces a clear, bold, classic impact, where every word is rendered important.

 Customers have immediately noticed how delightful this typesetting is on the eyes.
 We actually had a customer say that he had to take his glasses off to read the print!
 The typesetting is the most remarkable aspect of this Bible.
 So why is the Quentel so easy to read?
 Font, Paper, Spacing, Line-Matching – Basically large bold font with plenty of space between letters, words and lines, coupled with thick, opaque paper – where lines are printed exactly back to front – produces a text easy to read.
 When any of these elements are missing the legibility rating declines rapidly.
 Paper is usually the biggest single problem in legibility – since non-opaque paper produces a ‘shadow’ text on the opposite page making it difficult to read.
 Schuyler took all of these critical elements into consideration and produced the most legible Bible that we carry – and that includes any Giant Print Bible as well – (font size is only 1 part of the 3 legged stool).